ucsb-seclab/xplor-cvex/README.md

+## Archived on October 16th, since the next generation of CVEX (inspired by this project) is going live.

 # CVEX: Common Vulnerability and Exposure Executable

 This static HUGO website serves as a database of completed CVEXes.
 These CVEXes were created by Team Kruegel & Vigna, 4 undergraduate researchers affiliated with UCSB's Early Research Scholars Program 2023-2024 cohort.